top of page

 Core emotions, beliefs, issues

-Issues: spiritual separation, lack of wholeness, projecting, pleasing, rejection, low self-worth, co-dependence, attachment, emotional coldness, aggressivity, abuse, lack of emotional balance, lack of mental stability, social isolation, self-absorbed.
+Issues: spiritual separation, lack of wholeness, lack of self-love, emotional attachment, emotional coldness, lack of mental stability, social isolation.

-Core negative emotions: grief, separation, loneliness, valuelessness, unlovable, needy, jealousy, over-emotional, anxiety, insensitive, lack of compassion, emotionally numb, apathy, depression.
+Core negative emotions: grief, separation, loneliness, worthlessness, feeling unlovable, neediness, jealousy, over-emotionality, anxiety, insensitivity, lack of compassion, emotional numbness, apathy, depression.

-Core positive emotions: self-love, self-acceptance, unconditional love, compassion, kindness, heart knowing, spiritual wisdom, presence and centredness, stillness, peace, joy.
+Core positive emotions: self-love, self-acceptance, unconditional love, compassion, kindness, social connection and interdependence, heart knowing, spiritual wisdom, stillness, peace, joy.

-Excessive: over sensitive and over empathic, lack of detachment, lack of self-love, neediness, possessive, loves too much, codependent, focussed too much on the other, caring too much.
+Excessive: overly sensitive and overly empathetic, lacking detachment, lacking self-love, needy, possessive, loves too much, codependent, overly focused on the other, caring too much.

-Deficient: cold, over-detached, judgemental, intellectual superiority, withdrawn, fear of intimacy, armoured, fear of being hurt, overly independent, lack of empathy, self-absorbed.
+Deficient: cold, overly detached, judgmental, intellectually superior, withdrawn, afraid of intimacy, armoured, afraid of being hurt, excessively independent, lacking empathy, self-absorbed.

 Other information